sasip-climate/catalog-shared-data-SASIP/catalog-details.md

 Here you will find a list of datasets that can be useful to SASIP participants and where to find them easily, either on SASIP's unit storage, either on another platform.

+*Click on the arrows to see all the datasets*

 ## Modelling datasets